deepakmits/Blockchain-SCM/SCM/README.md

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
 * [IPFS](https://ipfs.io/) - IPFS is the Distributed Web | A peer-to-peer hypermedia protocol
 to make the web faster, safer, and more open.
+This has not been used.
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

-## Authors

-See also the list of [contributors](https://github.com/your/project/contributors.md) who participated in this project.

-## Acknowledgments

-* Solidity
-* Ganache-cli
-* Truffle
-* IPFS